 Aviapartner sells Liège Airport cargo operations to Saudi Arabian group

 Aviapartner is selling its cargo operations at Liège Airport to the Saudi Arabian Airlines Group, the Belgian ground handling company announced on Thursday.
 The local branch and all 200 employees will be included in the takeover.
-Financial terms were not disclosed.
+Financial terms have not been disclosed.

-The sale follows a similar deal last month, when Aviapartner sold its cargo operations at Brussels Airport to Worldwide Flight Services (WFS), including the transfer of its 200 employees.
-The division handles platform operations for cargo aircraft as well as cargo and mail handling and has operated at Zaventem Airport since 1980.
+The sale follows a similar deal last month, when Aviapartner sold its cargo operations at Brussels Airport to Worldwide Flight Services, including the transfer of its 200 employees.
+The division handles platform operations for cargo aircraft as well as cargo and mail handling and has operated at Zaventem since 1980.

 Focus on passenger airlines

-Aviapartner currently serves over 120 million passengers annually for roughly 400 airlines.
-It is active in Belgium, Bulgaria, Germany, France, Greece, Italy, Spain, the Netherlands, Switzerland, as well as Algeria, Angola, Gabon and South Africa.
+Aviapartner currently serves more than 120 million passengers a year for roughly 400 airlines.
+It is active in Belgium, Bulgaria, Germany, France, Greece, Italy, Spain, the Netherlands and Switzerland, as well as Algeria, Angola, Gabon and South Africa.

 © BELGA PHOTO JOHN THYS